 Locate journal and professional literature.
 Use filters such as publication date, document type (ex. academic, magazine, trade, etc.), and more to modify results.

 NOTE: Do not limit results to full text!
-Doing so will remove records that may link to available fulltext.
+Doing so will remove records from your results that may be available elsewhere in the library's electronic resources.

 This list is not comprehensive.
 Use databases such as ABI Inform, Academic Search Ultimate, Business Source, Global Health, and others to search for academic and professional literature.